AnkerMax/AssetGuard/README.md

 ## Scoring and Verdict

-The model evaluates each Asset with these criteria:
+The model evaluates each `asset`with these criteria:

 - `topic_match`
 - `detail_match`